 Parent permission forms are mailed to participating schools in late August.
 If additional forms are needed, please download and copy the language needed.

-The Parent Permission Forms and Parent Fact Sheets are printed double-sided (e.g. English/Spanish, English/Russian).
+The Parent Permission Forms and Parent Fact Sheets are printed double-sided (e.g. English/Spanish, English/Arabic).
 The parent permission forms are stapled on top of the parent fact sheets distributed to parents.
 The Teacher Information Sheet is for teachers whose classrooms will be involved.